 - Consolidate credit card debt with a personal loan.
 This is a simple way to pay off several different credit card balances and consolidate these debts into a single new loan.
 Personal loans typically have lower interest rates than those charged by credit cards, too, which means many borrowers can pay less interest with this move.

-Using an anonymized sample of millennial My LendingTree users, researchers calculated total debt obligations from active accounts (excluding mortgage products) from June 2018 credit reports.
+Using an anonymized sample of millennial LendingTree accountholders, researchers calculated total debt obligations from active accounts (excluding mortgage products) from June 2018 credit reports.
 These results were then aggregated to the 50 largest metropolitan statistical areas to calculate median debt obligations (non-mortgage), as well as the average distribution of debts across the following debt types: student, auto, credit cards, personal loans and other miscellaneous debts.
-My LendingTree currently has over nine million users.
+LendingTree currently has over nine million users.